 Throughout implementation, the IPO process, and as your company matures, your organization will need a single source where your internal controls environment lives and evolves.
 You will also need to manage PBC requests, certifications, documentation, audit trails, and more.
-Not only does AuditBoard come with a library to help kickstart your internal controls program and a team of audit experts, but our Workstream solution manages all the coordination and data collection between process owners and auditors.
+Not only does AuditBoard come with a library to help kickstart your internal control compliance program and a team of audit experts, but our WorkStream solution manages all the coordination and data collection between process owners and auditors.
 To learn how AuditBoard can help you manage and streamline your internal controls program, contact us below.

 Learn how AuditBoard's integrated suite of easy-to-use software (audit management software, SOX compliance software, risk management software, audit workflow software, and compliance management software) can empower your team.